KennethEvans/VS-ArtPad/ArtPad/README.md

-# VS-ArtPad
+# Art Pad

-Windows Performance Viewer is a C# stay-on-top application that provides a customizable keypad for use with pen-based applications such as Photoshop, Painter, Manga Studio, and Rebelle.
+Art Pad is a C# stay-on-top application that provides a customizable keypad for use with pen-based applications such as Photoshop, Painter, Manga Studio, and Rebelle.
 The problem is that most of these applications rely on a large number of sometimes complicated keystroke sequences to do things in the application.
 These sequences are hard to enter with the pen.
 ArtPad allows you to send them by clicking a key which you have set up.

 See https://rawgit.com/KennethEvans/VS-Artpad/master/ArtPad/Help/Overview.html